Aaron193/cpp-server/README.md

 ## Overview

-This project is a learning-focused multiplayer game implementation that showcases:
+This project is an educational multiplayer game implementation that showcases:

 -   **Custom C++ Game Server**: High-performance server architecture with entity component system (ECS)
 -   **TypeScript Client**: Game can be played in a web browser